-Just in time for the turn of the year, a special “New Year’s Eve 2021” playlist can now be found on the YouTube channel CiNENET Germany.
-It includes the found-footage horror film “The Presence”, which has already been shown worldwide on Netflix, the horror classic “The House That Dripped Blood” with Christopher Lee and Peter…
+Just in time for the turn of the year, a special “New Year’s Eve 2022” playlist can now be found on the YouTube channel CiNENET Germany in Germany, Austria and Switzerland.
+It includes the Australian science fiction film “Alien Addiction”, the horror classic “Brain Dead”, adventure films such as “The Glorious Seven” and “Labyrinthus” as…

 The film “The Sorceress” (German title: “Die Mächte des Lichts“) is a rare action and fantasy film from the forge of Roger Corman from the USA.
 UCM.ONE is releasing the film, on the M-Square Classics label for the first time in the uncut, newly scanned and restored HD version.

 The ruthless ruler Traigon (Roberto Ballesteros) makes a pact with the forces of darkness.
 But the dark forces demand a blood sacrifice from him – his own children.
 Traigon, obsessed with greed for power, does not hesitate and sends his warriors to take the two twin daughters Mira (Leigh Harris) and Mara (Lynette Harris).
 But the two succeed in the curse and mature in solitude, in turn becoming two brave warriors.
 When one day they are tracked down by their father with his hordes, because he still wants to perform the blood sacrifice, the dramatic battle begins: Traigon and the forces of darkness against the two Amazon-like daughters who have the forces of light on their side …